sara-sabr/ITStrategy/_pages/en/web-services-access.md

 To support the adoption of the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), ESDC needs to:

-- Enable additional SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) for IITB employees as a step towards enabling open access to the Internet for ESDC employees;
+- Enable additional Web 2.0 SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) for IITB employees as a step towards enabling open access to the Internet for ESDC employees; and
 - Perform a thorough evaluation of security monitoring tools, such as DLP, to mitigate future risks associated with broader open access to Internet SaaS tools.
-  Evaluate open source options and co-development with other organizations as well; and
+Evaluate open source options and co-development with other organizations as well.
-- Review its technology brick criteria by considering the shared responsibility model of SaaS.

 ### Next Steps

 The IT Strategy team will work with teams in IITB to:

-- Ensure the following SaaS (See [Appendix A](#appendix-a---saas-to-enable)) are available and functional on the network for IITB employees;
+- Ensure the following Web 2.0 SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) are available and functional on the network for IITB employees;
 - Ensure IITB employees' understanding of document classification and review access rights to data and information;
-- Support an Options Analysis for tools to manage and monitor use of SaaS on the network; and
+- Support an options analysis for tools to manage and monitor use of SaaS on the network.
-- Review with Technical Architecture the criteria and value add of SaaS in technology bricks.

 ## Appendix A - SaaS to Enable